Position

 How to become a Registered Veterinary Technician?

-3. Pass the National Veterinary Technician Examination: This exam tests knowledge in various areas of veterinary technology.
-Passing it is a critical step toward becoming an RVT.
+4. Pass the National Veterinary Technician Examination: After graduation, take and pass the exam administered by the National Veterinary Technician Examination (NAVTA).
+This exam tests knowledge in various areas of veterinary medicine.

 How long does it take to become a Registered Veterinary Technician?

-The path to becoming a Registered Veterinary Technician (RVT) involves a mix of education, training, and experience.
-Most RVTs complete a two-year associate degree program.
-This program includes both classroom instruction and hands-on clinical experience.
-Students learn about animal anatomy, pharmacology, and laboratory procedures.
+The path to becoming a Registered Veterinary Technician (RVT) involves specific steps and time commitments.
+Most individuals start with a two-year associate's degree in veterinary technology.
+This degree program includes both classroom instruction and hands-on experience in labs and clinics.

 Registered Veterinary Technician Job Description Sample